Lecture Series

 Dr. Kaelin’s research seeks to understand how, mechanistically, mutations affecting tumor-suppressor genes cause cancer.
 His laboratory is currently focused on studies of the VHL, RB-1, and p53 tumor suppressor genes.
 His long-term goal is to lay the foundation for new anticancer therapies based on the biochemical functions of such proteins.
 His work on the VHL protein helped to motivate the eventual successful clinical testing of VEGF inhibitors for the treatment of kidney cancer.
 Moreover, this line of investigation led to new insights into how cells sense and respond to changes in oxygen, and thus has implications for diseases beyond cancer, such as anemia, myocardial infarction, and stroke.

-View photos and watch the 2023 lecture below
+View photos below

 The inaugural Coleman R. Seskind, M.D., Lecture was held on campus Thursday, October 6th, 2022, at 4:00pm, featuring Jack Szostak, PhD, as the inaugural speaker.
 Dr. Szostak joined the faculty of the University of Chicago as University Professor in the Department of Chemistry and the College in late 2022.